-- The bibliography should start on a new page, and be titled ‘Bibliography’ at the top in 12pt.
+- The bibliography should start on a new page, and be titled ‘Bibliography’ at the top in 12 pt.
 Times New Roman font.
 Do not embolden the title.

 - Use proper formatting for each type of source and always using a hanging indent.
 The first line of the citation will begin on the margin, subsequent lines are indented (opposite of a footnote/endnote).

-- The bibliography should be alphabetical.
+- The bibliography must be ordered alphabetically.